AyushKumar1810/1_FOG/README.md

-# Project Title
-Fog Project
+# Battlefield 4 SERVER INFO Page

 ## Description
-This project is a web application that provides various functionalities related to fog data visualization and management.
-It consists of a client-side application built with React and a server-side application using Node.js.
+This project is a web application that provides detailed information about Battlefield 4 servers.
+It is built using React for the frontend and Node.js for the backend.
+The application fetches server data through API calls and displays it in a user-friendly interface.

 ## Installation
 To set up the project locally, follow these steps: